 Driving law in Ohio

-The Ohio authority allows people at the age of 21 to drive with a BAC from 0.08%.
+The Ohio authority allows people at the age of 21 to drive with a BAC of 0.08%.
 It can be 0.02% for people who are under 21 years old, including adults.
 0.00% can also be used in several certain situations.

-- Drivers Under Age 21
+• Drivers Under Age 21

-- Drivers Age 21 and Older
+• Drivers Age 21 and Older

 People who commit any illegal conviction for driving with a BAC of over 0.17% can face a longer detainment.
 The fine level can be up to $10,500.